 Dr. Beatrice Jauregui’s Provisional Authority: Police, Order, and Security in India (2017):

 Dr. Honor Brabazon has published an edited collection titled Understanding the Role of Law in the Neoliberal Project (2017):

-Centre PhD alumnus Sarah Turnbull, now teaching at the School of Law at Birkbeck, as released a book on UBC Press titled Parole in Canada: Gender and Diversity in the Federal System (2016).
+Centre PhD alumna Sarah Turnbull, now teaching at the School of Law at Birkbeck, as released a book on UBC Press titled Parole in Canada: Gender and Diversity in the Federal System (2016).